-SLO 3.1 Apply the biopsychosocial model and patient-centered method to the understanding of patient presentations in the inpatient setting SLO 3.2 Demonstrate understanding of ethical principles and their application to patient care SLO 3.3 Demonstrate effective communication skills with a diverse array of patients and members of the healthcare team in the inpatient setting SLO 3.4 Apply principles of end-of-life care with a patient and family

-SLO 3.5 Demonstrate the ability to clearly and concisely present oral and written summaries of patients to members of the healthcare tea with relevant information and synthesis of clinical information
+- SLO 3.1: Demonstrate a patient-centered approach in all communications with patients. - SLO 3.2: Apply understanding of the biopsychosocial model to interpret patient presentations in the inpatient setting. - SLO 3.3: Demonstrate understanding of ethical principles and their application to patient care - SLO 3.3: Communicate effectively with patients from diverse backgrounds and with all the members of the healthcare team. - SLO 3.4: Demonstrate the principles of end-of-life care with patients and their families - SLO 3.5: Demonstrate the ability to synthesize clinical information and formulate concise oral presentations and written case summaries.